-- One 3D void of Euclidean space.
+- One empty 3D Euclidean space (a void).

 - Many electrino & positrino particle pairs.